instantiator/presence/docs/guides/create-with-markdown.md

 # Create threads with markdown

-A heavily simplified markdown-a-like format can be used to represent thread content, which can be interpreted by the `InputReader` - and is supported through the console application.
+A heavily simplified markdown-a-like format can be used to represent thread content, which can be interpreted by the reader.

 Draft your content using simple markdown links, images, and text.